-- (a) In General.-These procedures apply to the procurement of architectural and engineering services by an agency head. (b) ANNUAL STATEMENTS.-The agency head shall encourage firms to submit annually a statement of qualifications and performance data. (c) EVALUATION.-For each proposed project, the agency head shall evaluate current statements of qualifications and performance data on file with the agency, together with statements submitted by other firms regarding the - (c) Executions.-For each proposed project, the agency head shall conduct discussions with at least 3 firms to consider anticipated concepts and compare alternative methods for furnishing services.
+- (a) IN GENERAL.-These procedures apply to the procurement of architectural and engineering services by an agency head. (b) ANNUAL STATEMENTS.-The agency head shall encourage firms to submit annually a statement of qualifications and performance data. (c) EVALUATION.-For each proposed project, the agency head shall evaluate current statements of qualifications and performance data on file with the agency, together with statements submitted by other firms regarding the - roposed project.
+The agency head shall conduct discussions with at least 3 firms to consider anticipated concepts and compare alternative methods for furnishing services.